PLS (file format): Examples

-In Unix-like operating systems absolute and relative file paths differ from Windows, because there are no drive letters, Environment variables differ and [/] (forward slashes) are used as directory separators instead of [\] (backslashes).
-Therefore, playlists pointing to absolute paths or media files outside of the folder containing the playlist will only work for one type of operating system - either Windows or Unix-like.
+In Unix-like operating systems absolute and relative file paths differ from Windows, because there are no drive letters, environment variables differ and [/] (forward slashes) are used as directory separators instead of [\] (backslashes).
+Therefore, playlists pointing to absolute paths or media files outside of the folder containing the playlist will only work for one type of operating system — either Windows or Unix-like.
 URLs work the same for all types.

-To make the second example from above work the 3rd and 4th path need to be changed to something like:
+To make the second example from above work, the 3rd and 4th paths need to be changed to something like: